radleylewis/so-you-want-to-work-in-tech/README.md

 Inspired by my own personal [story](https://hackernoon.com/i-left-banking-for-tech-and-it-was-the-best-career-decision-ive-ever-made-2b9632uj), this is the definitive guide on switching to a career in technology.

 Since pivoting into tech 3 years ago, I have been approached by dozens of smart, ambitious people of all ages and backgrounds, all with one common gripe: they are dissatisfied and depressed with their current profession.
-This guide is designed for those trying new things in the hope of discovering their passion, I will cover all of the steps I took to become a software engineer, and at by the end, my hope is you will know whether this could be something for you.
+This guide is designed for those trying new things in the hope of discovering their passion.
+I will cover all of the steps I took to become a software engineer, and at by the end, my hope is you will know whether this could be something for you.

+This guide costs nothing, and any feedback is sought after.

+Good luck!

-## Table of Contents
+## Contents

 1. Dipping your toe in the water
 2. Accelerating your learning